 Be measurable and time orientated (5 points)

-The work must demonstrate clear and measurable impacts over its duration (up to 24 months).
+The work must demonstrate clear and measurable impacts over its duration (up to 24 months for December applications and 36 months for June applications).
 What indicators can be measured to evidence impact?
 For example, if training is given, how will you measure its success?
 If anti-poaching measures are used, how will you assess their effectiveness?